 “From flower buds, to full bloom, to seedpods developing, drying out and opening.
 The animals are this species’ main pollinators; the Honey Possum and New Holland Honey eater.
 The artwork encircles the three silos infinitely; the final silo marks the beginning once again of the first, making a connection with the cycle of the seasons and grain farming processes this area is known for.”

-Amok Island’s Fitzgerald Biosphere is showing in conjunction with Doreen Chapman, a self-titled solo exhibition by one of Western Australia’s rising Aboriginal art stars, Pilbara-based painter Doreen Chapman.
+Amok Island’s Fitzgerald Biosphere exhibited in conjunction with Doreen Chapman, a self-titled solo exhibition by one of Western Australia’s rising Aboriginal art stars, Pilbara-based painter Doreen Chapman.
 Though Chapman and Amok Island each have a very different aesthetic sensibility and relationship to landscape, the pair are linked by their vibrant pastel colour palette, the inspiration they draw from Western Australia’s regional landscape, and their distinctive eye for capturing the unique qualities of the State’s flora and fauna with humour and charm.

 Read together, these two solo exhibitions reimagine some of the State’s most remote landscapes, while showcasing the diversity of FORM’s ongoing regional programming.
 Fitzgerald Biosphere will also feature’s PUBLIC Art In Ravensthorpe, a short film by Peacock Visuals documenting the 31 day process and finished artwork.
 Watch It Here